myint/perceptualdiff/README.txt

 Build Instructions
 1. Download cross platform make from http://www.cmake.org
 2. Download libtiff from http://www.libtiff.org.
 Download libpng from http://www.libpng.org
-3. Edit CMakeLists.txt to tell it where to find your tiff library
+3. Edit CMakeLists.txt to tell it where to find your libtiff and libpng library
 4. Type cmake .
 5. Type make . (or on Windows systems cmake makes a Visual Studio Project file)